 Peter McDermott, Professor of Construction Management and Procurement in the School of The Built Environment at Salford University

 Future of Construction

-COVID-19 lead to a UK economy in recession for the first time since 2008 and the Q2 fall saw the biggest three-month decline since comparable records began in 1955 (Building Magazine 2020).
+COVID-19 led to a UK economy in recession for the first time since 2008 and the Q2 fall saw the biggest three-month decline since comparable records began in 1955 (Building Magazine 2020).
 Pre-pandemic construction output in the UK was worth around £110 billion per annum i.e. around 6 to 7% of GDP (and this measure does not include professional services and manufacturing, but, it dropped to 4.6% in Q4 according to an ONS report in February 2021.
-Perhaps, we should not be surprised therefore that the construction sector is now in the focus of policy makers and politicians alike.
+Perhaps, we should not be surprised therefore that the construction sector is now in the focus of policymakers and politicians alike.
 Again, using pre-pandemic figures, the construction sector is four times the size of the aerospace and automotive industries.
-Late 2020 and early 2021 have seen a series of policy initiatives that seem to promise the potential for progressive development of the construction sector.
+Late 2020 and early 2021 have seen a series of policy initiatives that seem to promise the potential for the progressive development of the construction sector.

 Construction Playbook/Review of frameworks